lonewanderer27/Camp-Buddy-Toolbox/README.md

 <!-- LICENSE -->
 ## License

+camp Buddy Toolbox is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Camp Buddy Toolbox is distributed under the The GNU General Public License v3.0.
-See `COPYING` for more information.
+Camp Buddy Toolbox is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 <p align="right">(<a href="#top">back to top</a>)</p>